rj919/baseline/README.md

 - scheduler_job_defaults_coalesce: true
 - scheduler_job_defaults_max_instances: 1

 A copy of the scheduler.yaml file is included in the notes folder.
-If you are using the pocketLab management tool, it will automatically add any values to the environmental variables which are declared in cred/scheduler.yaml.
+If you are using the pocketLab management tool, lab init will automatically copy the placeholder values to cred/scheduler.yaml.
 Further details about the different settings can be found with the [Apscheduler Documentation](https://apscheduler.readthedocs.io/en/latest/index.html)

 ## Launch Commands